GovReady/Issue-Packs-Site/README.md

 ## Development

 This repo comes with a [Laravel Homestead](https://laravel.com/docs/5.2/homestead) vagrant setup included.
-Simply follow the instructions in the [Homestead documentation](https://laravel.com/docs/5.2/homestead) to get a development environment up and running.
+Follow the instructions in the [Homestead documentation](https://laravel.com/docs/5.2/homestead) to get a development environment up and running.